betrusted-io/xous-core/services/xous-names/README.md

 The `AUTHENTICATE_TIMEOUT` field is used to give `xous-name-server` a chance to depopulate the response table over time, so that it does not "leak" memory.

+## Current Implementation

+The current implementation is a hash map that matches randomly generated names with a list of names each server selects for itself.
+Currently, any request to lookup and connect to a server will succeed, but the hooks are there to enforce permissions and deny connections, and/or request authentication for connection.

+A list of canonical names for servers is stored in `xous-rs/names.rs`.
+The intention is that this is a list of "public" services that should be well-known and generally all processes are allowed to connect to these.

+Later on, we may implement servers that handle sensitive information;
+and also, user processes can start private servers that should be isolated from others, and thus have restricted permissions.
+These names may not appear in this list, or they may appear but also we'll have annotations for permissions and security.